Reference Data in Finance: Essential Foundation for Financial Operations

 The definition of reference data continue to evolve:

-environmental, social, and governance attribute become standard reference data -
+- ESG data environmental, social, and governance attribute become standard reference data

-new reference data requirements for cryptocurrencies and tokenized securities -
+- Digital assets new reference data requirements for cryptocurrencies and tokenized securities

 Conclusion